derickdecesare/forcasting_profit/README.md

 ### General

+This is designed to be run in google colab.
 Upon launching the forecasting_net_prophet.ipynb run each cell sequentially, ensuring to import the required libraries.
 To run this using google colab ensure to put hv.extension('bokeh') in the cells where hvplot is used.

 ### Analysis